-Empowering Autistic Scholars Program
+Empowering Autistic Scholars Mentoring & Research Training Program

 What is the Empowering Autistic Scholars Program?

-- EAS students are welcomed into an inclusive, tight-knit community of peers and staff they can depend on; it’s like having a second family at their “home away from home.”
-Each Scholar is matched with a peer mentor who will help them navigate the complex world of Cal Poly; teaching students everything they need to know, from the rules, to their rights.
+- Community: EAS students are welcomed into an inclusive, tight-knit community of peers and staff they can depend on; it’s like having a second family at their “home away from home.”
+Each Scholar is matched with a peer mentor who will help them navigate the complex world of Cal Poly; teaching students everything they need to know, from the rules to their rights.
 They will also provide one-on-one skills training and socio-emotional support.
 Scholars will also work closely with EAS staff, who will teach them important professional skills, including research methods and professional communication and collaboration skills.

 Mission